-Methodologically, I draw on 131 interviews with government officials, international humanitarian organizations, local NGOs and individual migrants and refugees conducted between 2012 and 2015 in Egypt, Morocco and Turkey.
-I utilize qualitative data to classify the type of engagement present in each country over the thirty years, and to examine change in strategy over time.
-I demonstrate that states in the Global South are capable of choosing migration and refugee policies that best fit their strategic aims, and that when doing so, they consider both domestic political constituents and diplomatic relations with sending countries in the Global South and powerful states in the Global North.
+Methodologically, it draws on more than 130 interviews with government officials, international humanitarian organizations, local NGOs and individual migrants and refugees in Egypt, Morocco and Turkey to classify the type of engagement present in each country over the last thirty years, and to examine change in strategy over time.
+The findings demonstrate that states in the Global South are capable of choosing migration and refugee policies that best fit their strategic aims, and that when doing so, they consider both domestic political constituents and diplomatic relations with sending countries in the Global South and powerful states in the Global North.

 Selected as one of Choice's Outstanding Titles for 2021